openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * one Credential; or
 * multiple Credential instances of the same Credential Configuration and Credential Dataset, each with distinct cryptographic material.

-The Client can send several consecutive Credential Requests to obtain multiple Credentials with the same or different Credential Datasets.
-If the Access Token allows the request for multiple Credentials, the Client has the flexibility to determine the sequence in which they are requested.
+If the Issuer supports the issuance of multiple Credentials, the Client can send several consecutive Credential Requests to obtain multiple Credentials in a sequence of his choice.

 ## Binding the Issued Credential to the Identifier of the End-User Possessing that Credential {#credential-binding}